Healthcare and current affairs are important topics for you to stay up to date on as your knowledge will be tested at your medical school interviews.

 These issues shape the work you will be doing in the future and the environment in which you work in.
 As a medical student and doctor, it will continue to be important for you to keep up to date with topics that affect the NHS and the latest scientific advances that will affect the practice of medicine.

-Signing up to the Interview Bundle means you’ll be guided by a Medicine interview expert who will go over important topics, and issues surrounding the NHS which are popular Interview questions.
+Signing up for the Interview Tutoring Bundle means you’ll be guided by a Medicine interview expert who will go over important topics, and issues surrounding the NHS which are popular Interview questions.

 The best ways to keep up to date with current affairs